gwu-bigdata/2018-summer/README.md

-**This syllabus is effective as of Sunday, May 13, 2018 at 10:51 PM**
+**This syllabus is effective as of Wednesday, May 23, 2018 at 03:10 PM**

 # DNSC 6290 Section 12<br/> Big Data <br/> the George Washington University <br/> Summer 2018